tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 #### Students Do: Create Readme (15 min)

-* For the remaining 15 minutes, ask students update their Project #1 `README` according to standards set in `SAMPLE_3.md`.
+* For the remaining 15 minutes, ask students update their Project #2 `README` according to standards set in `SAMPLE_3.md`.
 They should feel free to add other elements that they think will be useful for people to know about their project.

-* If they finish early, or have already updated their Project #1 `README` file, ask students to move on to creating a `README` for Project #2.
+* If they finish early, or have already updated their Project #1 and Project #2 `README` files, ask students to move on to updating any homework `README` files that need additional details.

 ---